bevry/testen/README.md

 If a node version is currently missing, it will be installed for you automatically.

-You can specify the extact command to run against your project by placing it after the `--` argument, for example `testen -- echo hello world` to run `echo hello world`.
+You can specify the exact command to run against your project by placing it after the `--` argument, for example `testen -- echo hello world` to run `echo hello world`.
 If you do not specify a command via the CLI, then it will use:

 - the `testen.command` property of your projects `package.json` file
 - otherwise, `npm test` is used